-Clinical psychology aims at helping people through the study of mind and behaviour.
+Clinical psychology aims at helping people through the study of mind and behavior.
 This discipline observes and interprets based on conduct and how people interact with their environment.
-Clinical psychologists help treating emotional, mental and behavioural disorders.
+Clinical psychologists help treat emotional, mental and behavioral disorders.
 Unlike psychiatrists, psychologists are not medical doctors and cannot prescribe drugs.
-However they are the only ones trained and qualified to give psychological tests such as intelligence tests or personality types tests.
+However, they are the only ones trained and qualified to give psychological tests such as intelligence tests or personality types tests.

-What is the difference between a psychologist, a counsellor and a psychiatrist?
+What is the difference between a psychologist, a counselor and a psychiatrist?

 Different experts can help treat mental health conditions.
 Here are the main differences.

-Counsellors work with individuals, groups or couples to help them cope with immediate issues such as relationship conflicts, important professional or personal decisions.
-Usually, seeing a counsellor will be for a short period of time.
+Counselors work with individuals, groups or couples to help them cope with immediate issues such as relationship conflicts, important professional or personal decisions.
+Usually, seeing a counselor will be for a short period of time.
 They are not allowed to diagnose a condition or to prescribe medication, but they can treat and evaluate mental health through therapy and dialogue.

 Psychologists are trained in psychology and may have a PsyD or Ph.D. doctoral degree.
 They provide psychotherapy and may work in collaboration with psychiatrists in order to give the most efficient treatment.
 They treat behavioral, mental and emotional suffering.
-The main differences with counsellor or psychiatrist have to do with education background and prescription power.
+The main differences with counselors or psychiatrists have to do with education background and prescription power.

-If you have trouble knowing if you need to see a counsellor, a psychologist or a psychiatrist, you can ask for assistance from your GP.
+If you have trouble knowing if you need to see a counselor, a psychologist or a psychiatrist, you can ask for assistance from your GP.